 Originally from Seattle, Emily loves the warmth and sunshine in Arizona.
 She spends much of her spare time with her daughter.
 She enjoys hiking, rock climbing, tennis, and traveling.

-Emily Jenson treats dermatology patients at U.S. Dermatology Partners, formerly Beatrice Keller Clinic, in Sun City West and Goodyear, Arizona.
+Emily Jenson treats dermatology patients at U.S. Dermatology Partners, formerly Beatrice Keller Clinic, in Sun City West, Arizona.